thefirehacker/TimeCapsule-SLM/doc/WEB_SEARCH_INTEGRATION.md

-# Firecrawl Web Search Integration
+# Unified Web Search Integration

-This document describes the implementation of the Firecrawl web search integration feature that allows users to configure their API key and enable web search functionality.
+This document describes the implementation of the unified web search integration feature that combines Firecrawl and DuckDuckGo search capabilities.

 ## Overview

-The Firecrawl web search integration provides users with the ability to:
+The unified web search integration provides users with the ability to:

+- Use DuckDuckGo search immediately (no API key required)
-- Configure their Firecrawl API key through a user-friendly modal
+- Configure their Firecrawl API key through a user-friendly modal for enhanced search
 - Store the API key securely in localStorage
 - Enable/disable web search functionality
+- Combine results from multiple search providers
 - Validate API keys before saving
 - Integrate web search results with the research system